douglasgeh/async-calls/README.md

+# Handling async calls

-# async-calls
+# What is it?
-Async calls completion handlers with enumerations.
+Test project to handle async calls with enumerations.